byuflowlab/CCBlade.jl/docs/src/tutorial.md

 ```

 ```@example wt
-T, Q = thrusttorque(rotor, sections, outputs)
+T, Q = thrusttorque(rotor, out)
 ```

 As used in the above example, this would give the thrust and torque assuming the inflow conditions were constant with azimuth (overly optimistic with this case at azimuth=0).
-If one wanted to compute thrust and torque using azimuthal averaging you can just compute multiple inflow conditions with different azimuth angles and then average the resulting forces as shown below.
+If one wanted to compute thrust and torque using azimuthal averaging you would compute multiple inflow conditions with different azimuth angles and then average the resulting forces.
+This can be conveniently done with broadcasting.
+We don't want to broadcast across `r` (we are broadcasting across the four different azimuth angles) so we need to wrap `r` in a `Ref()` statement.
+Similarly, we don't want to broadcast the solve across rotor objects.
+If uncomforable with broadcasting, this could all be done easily with a for loop.
+The `thrusttorque` function is overloaded with a version that accepts an array of outputs rather than a single output and performs an integration using averaging across the conditions.

 ```@example wt
 azangles = pi/180*[0.0, 90.0, 180.0, 270.0]
-azinflows = windturbineinflow_az(Vinf, Omega, r, precone, yaw, tilt, azangles, hubHt, shearExp, rho) T, Q = thrusttorque_azavg(rotor, sections, azinflows)
+ops = windturbine_op.(Vinf, Omega, pitch, Ref(r), precone, yaw, tilt, azangles, hubHt, shearExp, rho) outs = solve.(Ref(rotor), ops)

+T, Q = thrusttorque(rotor, outs)
 ```

 One final convenience function is to nondimensionalize the outputs.
 The nondimensionalization uses different conventions depending on the application.
 For a wind turbine the nondimensionalization is: